 Section Market Practice Rule/reporting scenario: Scenario 2 and 4 are similar.
 Scenario 2 should be clarified

-Action Item: US (JB Jason) to come back on this (check with Erica)
+Action Item: US (JB) to come back on this (check with Erica)

 Feedback from Japan (Unno-san): Senario 6 and 7 (on Page 9 and 10) are classified as Instruction Scenario, but in both cases multiple securities IDs are necessary for the notification from the CSD (namely JASDEC) to its account owners.
 So these scenarios should also be classified as Reporting Scenarios.